 - Use reusable cups and water bottles: This action can keep countless plastic bottles and coffee cups out of the landfill where they will sit for thousands of years.

 Pitt’s Earth Day History

-The University of Pittsburgh has been committed to the Earth and sustainability for many decades.
-Here is a list of some key moments in Pitt’s sustainability journey since the first Earth Day.
-This list is only a few of the highlights through the decades.
-Check out Pitt’s full timeline of its history committing to the Earth.
-Also, check out a full 50 year visual timeline and excerpts from Documenting Pitt on the University’s Earth Day events over the past several decades.
+The University of Pittsburgh has been committed to the Earth and sustainability for decades.
+Check out some key moments in Pitt’s sustainability journey since the first Earth Day (in 1970) below; these are only a few highlights!
+Check out Pitt’s timeline of committing to the Earth, including excerpts from Documenting Pitt that include past Pitt s Earth Day events over since 1970.

-1970 – Teach-ins held on April 22nd, the first ever Earth Day, were a catalyst for the creation of the U.S. EPA and the amendments to the Clean Water Act.
+1970 – Teach-ins held on the first ever Earth Day (always April 22) were a catalyst for the creation of the U.S. EPA and the amendments to the Clean Water Act.

-2003 – Mascaro Center for Sustainable Innovation (MCSI) established as first Pitt sustainability-focused academic center.
+2003 – The Mascaro Center for Sustainable Innovation (MCSI) was established as first Pitt sustainability-focused academic center.

 2010 – Students create Pitt Green Fund, which finances student-initiated sustainability projects.